-Banned would not be proving a good service if we did share with you all we know.
+Banned would not be proving a good service and a friend if we did not share with you all we know.

 This discussion is based on Bible truth, and your belief that the Bible is the word of God.
 These are facts you find in the Bible, nothing else.